 Please ensure that your rent account number is written on the back of your cheque.

-To download a or Standing Order (DOC, 20KB) form, please click on the link.
+To download a Standing Order (DOC, 20KB) form, please click on the link.

 For all other methods please see our payments page

-You are responsible for paying your rent and service charge if applicable to your property) monthly in advance.
+You are responsible for paying your rent and service charge monthly in advance.

-The terms of your lease set out what services you will receive and what you will have to pay for.
+The terms of your lease set out what services you will receive and what you will have to pay.